 Salesforce Commerce Cloud provides several extensions through its AppExchange marketplace.
 While it offers numerous options for enhancing your store, the range and flexibility are much less extensive compared to Magento’s offerings.

-Verdict: Salesforce Commerce Cloud wins.
-As a fully managed platform, it handles security patches, infrastructure hardening, and compliance certifications out of the box—reducing risk and overhead.
+Between Magento vs Salesforce Commerce Cloud in the security realm, Salesforce Commerce Cloud wins.
+As a fully managed platform, it handles security patches, infrastructure hardening, and compliance certifications out of the box – reducing risk and overhead.

 - For self-hosted deployments, security is the merchant’s responsibility.
 This includes patching, server configuration, SSL, firewall setup, and PCI compliance.

-- With Adobe Commerce Cloud (PaaS), Adobe manages infrastructure-level security, including DDoS protection, WAF (Web Application Firewall), data encryption, and server hardening.
+- With Magento Cloud (PaaS), Magento manages infrastructure-level security, including DDoS protection, WAF (Web Application Firewall), data encryption, and server hardening.

 - Security Scan Tool for vulnerability monitoring